 Mark Pullinger at Bachtrack met up with Joyce at The Delaunay while she was in London for her Royal Opera House debut.
 The......

-In the 2016-2017 season, Ms. El-Khoury makes several major debuts: first in London at the Royal Opera House, Covent Garden as Violetta in La traviata; at the Glyndebourne Festival, also as Violetta; and with Opéra National de Bordeaux as Leila in Les Pêcheurs de Perles.
-She will make her role and house debuts with Opera Philadelphia as Liù in Turandot, and also as Salome in Massenet’s Herodiade with Washington Concert Opera.
+In the 2016-2017 season, Ms. El-Khoury made several major debuts: first in London at the ROH as Violetta in La traviata; and with Opéra National de Bordeaux as Leila in Les Pêcheurs de Perles.
+She also made role and house debuts with Opera Philadelphia as Liù in Turandot, and as Salome in Massenet’s Herodiade with Washington Concert Opera.

+Ms. El-Khoury’s discography includes two rare Donizetti operas (Les Martyrs and Belisario) conducted by Sir Mark Elder on the Opera Rara label – both to critical acclaim.
 Born in Lebanon and brought up in Canada, Ms. El-Khoury earned her Bachelor of Music at the University of Ottawa.
 She received her Artist Diploma from the Academy of Vocal Arts in Philadelphia, and is a graduate of the Metropolitan Opera’s Lindemann Young Artist Development Program.
 She is a First Prize winner in many competitions including: the Loren L. Zachary Competition, the Opera Index Competition, the George London Foundation, and the Mario Lanza Vocal Competition.